- Audio & Video

 2 PowerCinema from CyberLink is a powerful application to stream live TV signals on your PC.

-Sound Card Configuration For The TV Card
+Sound Card Configuration

 - Click Start button > Control Panel > Hardware and Sound.